XinjianOUYANG/Pole_Projet_DDSP/README.md

 ### Installation

-Requires python = 3.8 and tensorflow version >= 2.1.0, but the core library runs in either eager or graph mode.
+Requires python = 3.6~3.8 and tensorflow version >= 2.4.0, but the core library runs in either eager or graph mode.

-It would be better to create a new environment in Anaconda.
+It is recommended  to create a new environment in Anaconda.

 * pip install --upgrade pip
 * pip install --upgrade ddsp